 - The RM program must be written down in a manual which is readily available to the organization’s members and kept up-to-date

 This post tried to answer the questions “what is a record management program?”, “why should my organization have one?”, and “what does an RM program look like?”
 The next few posts will outline some specific document types and some important rules about each, including how long to hold onto them.
 Hopefully, the benefits of developing a comprehensive records management program, and the risks of not having one, are clear.
-For more information about maintaining a compliant records management program, check out the Canadian General Standards Board document Electronic Records as Documentary Evidence, and keep an eye out for new posts in this series.
+For more information about maintaining a compliant records management program, check out the Canadian General Standards Board document Electronic Records as Documentary Evidence.